TBeijen/tbnl-hugo/content/post/2024-05-17-how-a-lego-toilet-sign-beats-every-saas-out-there.md

 And yes, this attention to detail goes all the way to the signing.

-Whereas in software there can be screen noise (data), in the LEGO HOUSE there is real noise (people), distracting from navigation: Where do I want to go?
+Whereas in software there can be screen noise (data), in the LEGO House there is real noise (people), distracting from navigation: Where do I want to go?
 Where do I _need_ to go?
 Providing guidance through the noise is important.

 Attention to details results in consistency, which builds trust, and increases efficiency and helps navigate a product.
 Or building.
-It [reduces cognitive load](https://www.ics.com/blog/most-important-reason-consistency-design-ux).
+Don't take my word for it, [this article](https://www.ics.com/blog/most-important-reason-consistency-design-ux) by [Dorothy Shamonsky](https://dorothyshamonsky.com/) describes the importance of reducing cognitive load, going beyond "it's just good design".

 ### Fun, or at least: Pleasant